vbobrov/pxAPI/README.md

 ```

 Before the utility can interface with pxGrid, it has to be configured with pxGrid information and certificates.
 This is done with config command.
 The config can also be saved and loaded from a file.
 The file is in human readable json format.
+config apply command must be used to instantiate the API connection.

 ```
 pxShell> config pxnode pxgridnode.example.com